top of page

 The Wild

 As children a lot of us aren't taught to be ourselves, we are taught to fit in, and in many cases this helps us survive.
-However, often this means that we turn away from the more sensitive, intuitive, childlike wonder, and imaginative parts of ourselves.
-In doing so we disconnect from the emotional and spiritual parts of us that hold the information about who we truly are and our larger purpose.
-We disconnect from our inborn gifts, talents, and uniqueness we are meant to share with the world.
+However, often this means that we turn away from the more unique, sensitive, intuitive, playful, expressive, and imaginative parts of ourselves.
+In doing so we disconnect from the emotional and spiritual parts of us that hold the information about who we truly are and our larger purpose in life.
+We disconnect from our innate gifts and talents we are meant to share with the world.
 This often results in feelings of loneliness, emptiness, stuckness, anger, and sadness as adults.

-This Wild is the very essence of who we are as humans and is the thread linking us to everything around us.
-Yet, many of us are unaware of this truth or choose to deny it.
-This disconnection from our Wild nature is at the root of much of our modern-day suffering—appearing as anxiety, depression, chronic illness, poverty, deforestation, loneliness, extinction, abuse, and violence.
-Coping skills and tools can help with immediate discomfort, but for true, sustainable healing and change, we need to reclaim our wholeness.
-This means reconnecting with our identity as a member of nature and recognizing ourselves as an integral part of it.
+This Wild is the very essence of who we are as humans - our biology and our biography - it connects us to everything.
+Disconnection from our Wild nature is at the root of much of our modern-day suffering—appearing as anxiety, depression, chronic illness, poverty, climate changes, loneliness, extinction, abuse, and violence.
+Coping skills and tools can help with immediate discomfort, but for true, sustainable change, we need to reconnect with this part of who we are.
+Remembering ourselves as an interconnected part of nature (we are animals after all) and the Divine is the path of healing.

 This is where Reclaiming The Wild comes in.
 With somatic, Nature, and emotion-based therapeutic methods you will be guided to transform your deeper wounds, fears, and worries from something that holds you back to something that opens up potential for connection, self-love, and joy.